Examples of recent questions relating to Lease Extensions in Grove

-• I have just bought a two bedroom first floor purpose built maisonette located inGrove and I'm deliberating a lease extension as soon as practicable e.g. in 24 months of ownership
+• My husband and I have just purchased a garden flat located inGrove and I'm deliberating a lease extension as soon as practicable e.g. after a couple of years

 • Other Topics